-Marc Ferré graduated in 2002 from a French Grande Ecole of Engineering (ESEO), in 2009 a PhD in Bioinformatics and in 2022 the Habilitation (“accreditation to supervise research”, Habilitation à diriger des recherches in French).
-Until August 2014, he was employed by the University Hospital of Angers (France) as bioinformatician through the formation of a national network coordinated by the French Department of Health (genetic study of neuromuscular and sensory pathologies and mental retardation).
+Marc Ferré graduated in 2002 from a French "Grande École d'Ingénieur" (graduate school of engineering, ESEO), in 2009 a PhD in Bioinformatics and in 2022 the Habilitation (“accreditation to supervise research”, Habilitation à diriger des recherches in French).
+Until August 2014, he was employed by the University Hospital of Angers (France) as bioinformatician through the formation of a national network coordinated by the French Department of Health (genetic study of neuromuscular and sensory pathologies, and mental retardation).

 He is currently Associate Professor in Molecular Biology and Bioinformatics at the Angers Medical School.

-Dr. Ferré’s h-index is 22 (i.e. 22 articles are cited more than 22 times) and he has contributed to 44 scientific articles in international peer-reviewed journals since 2004, of which 42 are original and 2 are review articles, 5 are first author (2005–2015) and 4 are last author (2011–2021), cited 1,392 times (1,212 without self-citations), for an average of 31.6 cites per article (data from Web of Science Core Collection).
+Dr. Ferré’s h-index is 25 or 29 according to Web of Science or Google Scholar (i.e., 25/29 articles are cited more than 25/29 times).
+He has published 47 articles in international, peer-reviewed journals since 2004.
+Of these, 45 are original articles and 2 are reviews, 5 as first author (2005–2015) and as last author (2011–2021).
+They were cited 1,764 times (1,676 without self-citations), for an average of 37.5 citations per article (data from the Web of Science Core Collection); 2,810 times, according to Google Scolar)

 Research activity of Dr. Ferré has been conducted in the field of mitochondrial diseases.

 He began his career by studying in silico the human mitochondrial proteome and developing a bioinformatics research strategy to identify new mitochondrial proteins on the basis of their prokaryotic origin.
-In parallel to this overall strategy of screening, he focused on the study of the Opa1 protein, one of the proteins associated with autosomal dominant optic atrophy, which is involved in mitochondrial fusion.
+In parallel to this overall strategy of screening, he focused on the study of the Opa1 protein, one of the proteins associated with dominant optic atrophy, which is involved in mitochondrial fusion.
 Opa1, a dynamin GTPase, is involved in the remodeling of the inner mitochondrial membrane, apoptosis, maintenance of mitochondrial DNA, and energy metabolism.
 He finally developed an international database listing the variations of Opa1 so as to characterize its mutational spectrum.
 This tool was used as a complement to a multicentric clinical study involving thousands of patients with optic neuropathy.
 His work has led to the development of novel bioinformatics tools that should contribute to a better understanding of mitochondrial pathophysiology.